clg-du/r-crash-course/lectures/lecture_3/lecture_3.md

 which are more complex data structures in R. It is important, however, to understand vectors before moving on to these more advanced topics.

-Vectors in R… -are one-dimensional arrays in R that can store numeric, character, or logical values. -can be created using the c() function, which stands for “combine” or “concatenate”. -can be indexed using square brackets \[\]. -can be of different lengths and types. -can be used in mathematical operations and functions.
+Vectors in R…

+- are one-dimensional arrays in R that can store numeric, character, or logical values.
+- can be created using the `c()` function, which stands for “combine” or “concatenate”.
+- can be indexed using square brackets `[]`.
+- can be of different lengths and types.
+- can be used in mathematical operations and functions.

 Let’s create some vectors in R!